mlajtos/mosaic/DesignDecisions.md

 ## Golden Layout package

-**Problem:** Golden Layout from master has a bug/feature which manifests when dragging tabs.
-After tear, the proxy is created, but the teared tab stays in the header, which is super-confusing.
+**Problem:** Golden Layout from master branch has a bug/feature which manifests when dragging tabs.
+After tearing the tab, the proxy is created, but the teared tab stays in the header, which is super-confusing.

 **Solution:** Version of Golden Layout is fixed to v1.5.9, which is so far the latest stable version on the NPM.